 - Transfer or Early Withdrawal from the University: GEO will help facilitate the transfer of your SEVIS record to your new school or program once you have been accepted.
-Contact firstname.lastname@example.org to let GEO know of your intent to transfer.
-Please include a copy of your acceptance letter in the email.
+Review the SEVIS Transfer Out Process and submit all required documents to the DSO at Samford by email.
 If your new institution requires GEO to fill out a transfer form, please include this document as well.

-- Online Classes: (link to Regulations for Online and Distance Learning classes sheet) F-1 students have restrictions regarding the number of online (or distance learning) credits that can be taken during the semester as it relates to fulfilling the full-time enrollment requirement.
+- Online Classes: F-1 students have restrictions regarding the number of online or distance learning credits that can be taken during the semester as it relates to fulfilling the full-time enrollment requirement.
 There are also restrictions regarding online enrollment during the final term of study – especially when the final term for completion is in summer.

 Permission to work off campus can also be obtained for Optional Practical Training and Curricular Practical Training.
-Email email@example.com to schedule an appointment to discuss eligibility and regulations pertaining to the different types of employment options.
+Schedule an appointment to discuss eligibility and regulations pertaining to the different types of employment options.

 Curricular Practical Training (CPT)

 Curricular Practical Training (CPT) authorization allows an F-1 student to participate in an internship/clinical/practicum (prior to their program end date) that fulfills a course or degree requirement.
 This presentation provides more information on the eligibility and regulations of CPT authorization.

 Optional Practical Training (OPT)